raulcostajunior/iosboxeeremote/README.md

 ## Motivation and Status ##

-I wrote iOSBoxeeRemote for my own consumption (I own a Boxee since 2011 and its original remote is broken).
-There are similar apps available on the AppStore, but I really wanted to hack my own and let people have full access to its source once it reached minimum usability status.
+I wrote iOSBoxeeRemote for my own use (I own a Boxee since 2011 and its original remote is broken).
+There are similar apps available on the AppStore, but I really wanted to write my own and let people have full access to its source once it reached minimum usability status.

 The application has reached the state of what I consider to be a minimally usable Boxee remote app.
 There are other features that were on my initial planning that haven't been implemented - such as detecting when the Boxee UI is waiting for a text entry and present the virtual keyboard on the iOS device.